jklein07/prediction-market-efficiency/README.md

 **Pregame sports, strike ladders.** The obvious follow-up: main lines get professional attention, but what about the long menu of derived contracts: game totals, run spreads, first-five-innings totals, World Cup goal counts?
 Fewer eyes, thinner books, plausibly sloppier prices.
-I fetched complete coverage of four such series, 15,011 contracts, and found the same answer: calibrated within a couple of points, thresholds 2.5 to 7.0 cents, nothing tradable.
+I fetched 15,011 contracts across four such series and found the same answer: calibrated within a couple of points, 246 to 1,891 observations per band, thresholds 2.5 to 7.0 cents, nothing tradable.
 I had pre-committed to the direction I expected (totals markets biased toward the over, a well-documented retail tendency in sports betting).
 It did not appear.

+That 15,011 was complete coverage of the four series when I ran it in July and is now 95.6% of them, because 684 more contracts closing inside the same window have settled since and were never backfilled.
+They are late-arriving records rather than an outcome-selected subset, so this is not the H-001 problem in a new costume, but it is a claim that quietly expired between running the analysis and writing about it, which is its own small lesson about how long "complete" stays true.

 **Crypto price strikes.** Hourly Bitcoin and Ethereum contracts, which ask whether the coin is above a given strike at the top of the hour (will BTC be